-There’s an endless list of ingredients for steaming hair in Nigeria.
+There are many natural ingredients for steaming hair in Nigeria.

 Natural Ingredients for Steaming Hair in Nigeria